IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Provide all the details being asked for (which you can get by navigating back to the browser tab showing your Message Hub instance and having a look at the service credentials).
 Click the `Save Configuration` button.
 Click the `This Looks Good` and the `Save Rule` buttons.
-Finally, switch to the `Monitor` tab to see what’s going on.
+Finally, switch to the `Monitor` tab to see what's going on.

 Navigate back to the browser tab showing the Salesforce application.
 From the main menu click `Contacts`.